-\Percentages are presented as rounded numbers and will not equal 100%.
+Percentages are presented as rounded numbers and will not equal 100%.
+Figure 2: Hershey Meadows Abundance & Richness Abundance Number of Species Number of Fish Richness Survey Year

-Figure 2: This graph shows the change of species richness and abundance for the 7 years that sampling occurred at Hershey Meadows.
+Figure 2: This graph shows the change of species richness and abundance for the 8 years that sampling occurred at Hershey Meadows.